mattsui19/imessageJSONexporter/imessage-exporter/README.md

 -p, --db-path <path/to/source>
-        Specify an optional custom path for the iMessage database location For macOS, specify a path to a `chat.db` file For iOS, specify a path to the root of an iOS backup directory If the iOS backup is encrypted, --cleartext-password must be passed If omitted, the default directory is ~/Library/Messages/chat.db
+        Specify an optional custom path for the iMessage database location For macOS, specify a path to a `chat.db` file For iOS, specify a path to the root of a device backup directory If the iOS backup is encrypted, --cleartext-password must be passed If omitted, the default directory is ~/Library/Messages/chat.db